ns-ctru/closed/readme.md

 | `ambulance red calls measure - lsoa - 2016-07-15 20.11.Rda`        | AS            | LSOA  | 'Red' Ambulance Calls |
 | `ambulance red calls measure - site - 2016-07-15 20.11.Rda`        | AS            | Site  | 'Red' Ambulance Calls |

-**TODO** Clarify/reocncile the above against the descriptions in the protocol, question the following...

-* Are the indicated sources correct?
-* Are Length of Stay for Critical Care Stays or all admissions?

 ### Variables